Skip Navigation

 We have unique expertise in interpreting molecular (genomic) tests and translating that data into an action plan.

-• Our patients have access to a Rapid Heme Panel — a next-generation sequencing tool to identify single mutations or DNA alterations in 95 genes that are frequently mutated in blood cancers, making it the most comprehensive, swiftest blood cancer mutation test available today.
-This test was developed at Dana-Farber Brigham Cancer Center and is available only to our patients.
-It provides results in a matter of days, which helps inform treatment decisions.
+• Our patients have access to a Rapid Heme Panel — a next-generation sequencing test to identify mutations or DNA alterations in 95 genes that are frequently mutated in blood cancers.
+This test was developed at Dana-Farber Brigham Cancer Center and provides results in a matter of days, which helps inform treatment decisions.

 • With OncoPanel, our scientists are creating one of the world's largest databases on the genetic abnormalities that drive the development of tumors.
 Tens of thousands of patients have consented to have their tumor tissue analyzed for mutations and other cancer-related DNA abnormalities.